thanos-io/thanos/docs/proposals/201912_thanos_binary_index_header.md

 We have few options:

-* Encode this posting size in TSDB index `PostingOffset`.
+* Encode this posting size in TSDB index `PostingOffset`: Unlikely to happen as not needed by Prometheus.
-* Scan postings to fetch, which is something we wanted to avoid when building `index-header` without downloading full TSDB index.
+* Scan postings to fetch, which is something we wanted to avoid when building `index-header` without downloading full TSDB index: This option invalidates this proposal.
-* Estimate some large value (will overfetch)
+* Estimate some large value (will overfetch): Too large to always overfetch.
 * Estimate casual value and retry fetching remaining size on demand for data consistency.

+However there is one that this proposal aims for:

+* We can deduce the length of posting by the beginning of the next posting offset in posting table.
+This is thanks to the sorted postings.

+## Risk

 ### Unexpected memory usage